Eat These 10 Foods to Support Albumin Levels

 Read the food label and check sodium levels.
 Some contain higher amounts than others.
 A serving contains up to 12 grams of protein.
 And it tastes great mixed with fruit.

 Devilled, scrambled, or used to make an omelet, eggs are a great protein source.
 One egg contains about 6 grams of protein.
-Try the Breakfast Scramble with Asparagus and Hash Browns.
+Try the Fried Egg Patties, Sweet Potatoes & Asparagus

 Fresh is best.
 But frozen fish is also a great option.
 You'll get about 15 to 20 grams of protein in a 3-ounce filet.
 Try salmon, mackerel, or trout.